Board of Trustees

 Julie Anathan, RN, MPH

-Ms. Anathan is a Deputy Chief Nursing Officer of Seed Global Health.
-In this role, she supports volunteers in the field and develops and evaluates Seed Global Health’s nursing programs.
+Ms. Anathan is a the Director of Medical and Surgical Nursing at Seed Global Health, serving also as our Interim Chief Nursing Officer.
+She supports volunteers in the field, leading also the development and evaluation of Seed Global Health’s nursing programs and partnerships.
 She is also the International Nurse Program Manager of the Center for Global Health at Massachusetts General Hospital.
 Previously, Ms. Anathan worked with Partners in Health and their sister organization, Zamni Lasante in Haiti.
 She partnered with Haitian clinical nurse educators to create an education strategy to improve patient care and encourage nursing retention at l’Hôpital Saint Nicolas.
 She also served as a member of the transitional operations team at University Hospital of Mirebalais.
 Before the hospital opened in March 2013, Ms. Anathan helped to lay the foundation of nursing systems and policies/procedures and was involved in the hiring, orientation and support of the nurses as they came onboard.
 She holds a Bachelor of Science degree in Nursing from Boston College and a Master of Public Health degree with a concentration in International Health from Boston University.

 Erin Barr, MPA